 Lower progesterone levels will also screw up your sleep, so rest when you need to.
 Take things slower as your period nears, and prioritise self-care routines.
 Complete tasks that are repetitive or don’t require brain juice.

-Recommended travel activities: Spa, light shopping, discovery food tours, exploring the city/town/markets, galleries, and museums.
+Recommended travel activities: This is the best time to bring on self-care for the mind and body through things like spa visits, light shopping, discovery food tours, or exploring the town markets, galleries, and museums.

 Take your time to understand the seasons